Introduction: Tailless Delta & Stndrd. Config. Mechanical Pencil Gliders

 Step 5: Secure Wing to Pencil

 Get a strip of tape measuring 8 cm and make a reference mark in the middle.
 Find the point on the bottom of the fuselage (the pencil) that is 7 cm back from the very front of the wing.
-Center the strip of tape over that point and stick it.
-Carefully adhere the tape to the sides of the fuselage and then the bottom of the wings.
+This is as far forward as the strip of tape will reach.
+Carefully adhere the tape to the fuselage (sticking to the sides) and then the bottom of the wings.
 Avoid pulling down on the wings while doing this.

 Step 6: Standard Config.—Print, Cut Out Shapes, & Make Creases